SPARC Hub provides a platform to transform the road industry

 Part 2 - Australian Flexible Pavement Design Approach and Climatic Effects

-Part 1 session is scheduled to be held on the 25th of May 2020 from 2.30 pm to 4 pm.
-It will include the basic properties of unbound and subgrade materials, pavement material requirements, compaction behaviour for different soils, strength and stiffness of the materials and associated laboratory testing and distress mechanisms under traffic.
-Click here to register for the Part 1 training session.
+Part 1 session was held on the 25th of May 2020 from 2.30 pm to 4 pm.
+It covered the basic properties of unbound and subgrade materials, pavement material requirements, compaction behaviour for different soils, strength and stiffness of the materials and associated laboratory testing and distress mechanisms under traffic.
+Click here to watch the recorded video of the Part 1 training session.

-Part 2 session is scheduled to be held on the 25th of June 2020 from 2.30 pm to 4 pm.
-It will include an overview of estimating the design traffic, design of unbound granular layers with thin seal using the empirical chart and mechanistic design of flexible pavements.
-Also, likely climatic effects will be discussed briefly.
-Click here to register for the Part 2 training session.
+Part 2 session was held on the 25th of June 2020 from 2.30 pm to 4 pm.
+It covered an overview of estimating the design traffic, design of unbound granular layers with thin seal using the empirical chart and mechanistic design of flexible pavements.
+Also, likely climatic effects were discussed briefly.
+Click here to watch the recorded video of the Part 2 training session.

 The Australian Research Council Smart Pavements Hub (SPARC) held its third Industry Advisory Board (IAB) meeting (via ZOOM) on the 1st of April, 20 with the participation of eminent experts representing industry partners of the Hub.
 The meeting was co-chaired by Ms Madeleine McManus OAM (Director of Industry Engagement, Faculty of Eng, Monash University) and Mr Michael Caltabiano (ARRB CEO).